ff1201/sgs/cran-comments.md

 * Added group-based OSCAR models (gOSCAR and SGO).
 * Added more detailed descriptions of the models.
 * Fixed minor bugs.

+## Submission 0.3.1
+* Removed faux package, which has become unavailable on CRAN.